 Specifics of the socio-psychological approach

-In human society, many different kinds of associations arise, and therefore the fundamental question of sociological analysis is the question of what criterion should be used to isolate groups from them.
+In human society, many different types of associations arise, and therefore the fundamental question of sociological analysis is the question of what criterion should be used to isolate groups from them.
 In the social sciences, the concept of "group" can be used in different ways.
 In demographic analysis or statistics, for example, we mean conditional groups.

 Social psychology deals primarily with real-life groups.
 In this regard, her approach differs from the sociological one.
 The main problem of the sociological approach is to find an objective criterion for distinguishing groups.
-These differences can be in religious, political, ethnic characteristics.
-From the point of view of some objective criterion accepted as the main one for each system of sociological knowledge, sociology analyzes each social group, its relations with society and interpersonal relationships its members.
+These differences may be in religious, political, ethnic characteristics.
+From the point of view of any objective criterion accepted as the main one for each system of sociological knowledge, sociology analyzes each social group, its relations with society and interpersonal relationships its members.

-In the course of his life, a person performs various social functions, and can be a member of various social groups.
-Therefore, the socio-psychological approach considers a person as a point of intersection of various group influences.
+In the course of his life, a person performs various social functions and can be a member of various social groups.
+Therefore, the socio-psychological approach considers a person as the point of intersection of various group influences.
 That is, a person is formed at the intersection of these groups.
-This determines the place of the individual in the system of social activity, and also affects the formation of the consciousness of the individual.
-The personality is included in the system of views, values, ideas, norms of the various groups in which he is a member.
+This determines the place of the individual in the system of social activity, and also affects the formation of the individual’s consciousness.
+The personality is included in the system of views, values, ideas, and norms of the various groups in which he belongs.
 It is important to determine the resultant of all group influences.
-And for this it is necessary to establish the significance of the group for a person in psychological terms, which characteristics are important for this member of the group.
-Here in social psychology it is necessary to correlate the sociological approach with the psychological one.
+And for this it is necessary to establish the meaning of the group for a person in psychological terms, what characteristics are important for a given group member.
+Here in social psychology it is necessary to correlate the sociological approach and the psychological one.

-If the sociological approach is characterized by the search for objective criteria for distinguishing between really existing social groups, then the psychological approach is characterized mainly by consideration of the very fact of the presence of a multitude of persons, in the conditions of which the activity of the individual takes place.
-In this case, interest is focused not on the substantive activities of the group, but on the form of actions. this person in the presence of other people and interaction with them.
-The question was posed in this way in socio-psychological research at the early stages of the development of social psychology.
-The group here is not considered a real social cell of society, a microenvironment of personality formation.
-However, for some purposes, just such an approach is necessary, especially within the framework of general psychological analysis.
+If the sociological approach is characterized by the search for objective criteria for distinguishing between actually existing social groups, then the psychological approach is characterized primarily by consideration of the very fact of the presence of many persons, under the conditions of which the individual’s activity takes place.
+In this case, interest is focused not on the substantive activities of the group, but on the form of action this person in the presence of other people and interaction with them.
+The question was posed this way in social psychological research in the early stages of the development of social psychology.
+The group here is not considered a real social unit of society, a microenvironment for the formation of personality.
+However, for some purposes this approach is necessary, especially within the framework of general psychological analysis.
 The question is whether this approach is sufficient for social psychology.
-The definition of a group as a simple set, of which a person is an element, or as an interaction of people who have a common social norms, values and are in certain relationships to each other, is only a statement of the presence of many people acting side by side or together.
-This definition does not characterize the group in any way, and in the analysis there is no content side of this multitude of persons.
-Words about the presence of certain relations within the group also say little: the presence of relations in any association is important, but without describing the nature of these relations, this addition is insignificant.
-When relationships are a characteristic of a social group included in some system of social activity, then it is possible to determine the significance of these relationships for the individual.
+The definition of a group as a simple set of which a person is an element, or as an interaction of people who share common social norms, values and are in certain relationships to each other, is only a statement of the presence of many people acting side by side or together.
+This definition does not characterize the group in any way, and the analysis does not contain the substantive side of this set of individuals.
+Words about the presence of certain relationships within a group also say little: the presence of relationships in any association is important, but without a description of the nature of these relationships, this addition is insignificant.
+When relationships are a characteristic of a social group included in some system of social activity, then the significance of these relationships for the individual can be determined.

-In order to provide this kind of analysis, social psychology needs to rely on the results of the sociological analysis of groups, i.e. turn to those real social groups that are identified according to sociological criteria in each given type of society, and then, on this basis, carry out a description of the psychological characteristics of each group, their significance for each individual member of the group.
-Important integral part such an analysis is, of course, also the mechanism for the formation of the psychological characteristics of the group.
+In order to provide this kind of analysis, social psychology needs to rely on the results of sociological analysis of groups, i.e. turn to those real social groups that are identified according to sociological criteria in each given type of society, and then, on this basis, carry out a description of the psychological characteristics of each group, their significance for each individual member of the group.
+Important integral part Such an analysis is, of course, the mechanism for the formation of the psychological characteristics of the group.

-While the last of these characteristics are controversial in terms of whether they relate to the psychological description of the group, others, such as group norms or group values, group decisions are studied in social psychology precisely as belonging to special group formations.
-Interest in these formations is not accidental: only their knowledge will help to more specifically reveal the mechanism of the relationship between the individual and society.
-Society affects the individual precisely through the group, and it is extremely important to understand how group influences mediate between the individual and society.
-But in order to accomplish this task, it is also necessary to consider the group not just as a "multiple", but as a real cell of society, included in the broad context of social activity, which is the main integrating factor and the main feature of the social group.
-The general participation of group members in joint group activity determines the formation of a psychological community between them and, thus, under this condition, the group really becomes a socio-psychological phenomenon, i.e. object of study in social psychology.
+While the last of these characteristics are controversial from the point of view of whether they belong to the psychological description of a group, others, such as group norms or group values, group decisions are studied in social psychology precisely as belonging to special group formations.
+Interest in these formations is not accidental: only knowledge of them will help to more specifically reveal the mechanism of connection between the individual and society.
+Society influences the individual precisely through the group, and it is extremely important to understand how group influences mediate between the individual and society.
+But in order to accomplish this task, it is necessary to consider the group not just as a “set,” but as a real unit of society, included in a broad context of social activity, which serves as the main integrating factor and the main feature of a social group.
+General participation members of the group in joint group activities determines the formation of a psychological community between them and, thus, under this condition, the group really becomes a socio-psychological phenomenon, i.e. object of research in social psychology.

-A clear formulation of the requirements of a new approach to the study of the group is necessary.
-The main task is to consider more specifically the patterns of human communication and interaction in real social cells, i.e. where they appear.
-To accomplish this task, in addition to the accepted certain methodological principles, it is necessary to set the conceptual apparatus.
-Within its framework, the group can be investigated and its main characteristics described.
-Such a conceptual scheme is necessary in order to be able to compare groups with each other, as well as to obtain comparable results in experimental studies.
+A clear formulation of the requirements of a new approach to group research is necessary.
+The main task is to more specifically consider the patterns of human communication and interaction in real social cells, i.e. where they appear.
+To accomplish this task, in addition to certain accepted methodological principles, a conceptual apparatus should also be defined.
+Within its framework, a group can be studied and its main characteristics described.
+Such a conceptual scheme is necessary so that it is possible to compare groups with each other, as well as to obtain comparable results in experimental studies.

 social group psychological individual